apetsiuk/PrusaSlicer/README.md

 <br />

+>\*A. Petsiuk, B. Bloch, D. Vogt, M. Debora, J.M.
+Pearce, 2023, **"Toolpath optimization for multi-material/color additive manufacturing through non-planar interlayer tool clustering".** [**[SSRN]**](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4655383)

 ---

 The given fork introduces tool aggregation features.
+The basis of the algorithm is to redistribute the fabrication order of color regions based on the maximum batch height and the degree of intersection of adjacent regions.

 | **Regular printing** | **Tool clustering**   |
 | :---:   | :---: |